draman07/open_field_flow/README.md

 Rationale
 ----------

-I (Paulo Salem) saw pixflow #2 in an exposition in São Paulo (Brazil) some years ago and liked the idea so much that I soon decided to re-implement at least part of it, for my own personal pleasure.
+I (Paulo Salem) saw pixflow #2 at an art exhibition in São Paulo (Brazil) some years ago and liked the idea so much that I soon decided to re-implement at least part of it, for my own personal pleasure.
 This software is therefore primarily intended as an independent, open-source and customized re-implementation of (as well as a tribute to) pixflow #2.